Use of natural gas

 reduce CO2 emissions by 52% compared with a traditional fuel oil-powered plant and by 62% compared with a coalpowered plant.

-Lastly, the gas system can count on existing transportation, storage and distribution systems and is capable of supporting Italian and European decarbonisation guaranteeing the energy system flexibility, programmability and cost effectiveness.
-This is also thanks to a gas-based electricity generation capacity that is already widely available and extremely efficient.
+Actually, the gas system can count on existing transportation, storage and distribution systems and is capable of supporting Italian and European decarbonisation guaranteeing the energy system flexibility, programmability and cost effectiveness.

 GAS AND TECHNOLOGICAL INNOVATION FOR FIGHTING CLIMATE CHANGE

 The natural gas network can play an essential part in managing the ever-increasing volumes obtained from renewable sources.
 The excess electricity produced by solar power stations or wind farms can actually be converted into hydrogen through an electrolysis process and then enriched with CO2, making it possible to produce a syngas to be injected into the network.
 This avoids investment costs in new infrastructures for the transmission, distribution and storage of electricity.

 In Italy, for over 70 years so-called town gas, made up of mixtures with 50% hydrogen content has been distributed in cities without problems.

 Europe is keeping a careful eye on the new technology, which has already been included in the German national energy programme.

 Gas-powered Heat Pumps